As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 4. Bluetooth options

-Noise-cancelling headphones have a large portion of the market now, which means you’ve got plenty of options for customization.
+Noise-canceling headphones have a large portion of the market now, which means you’ve got plenty of options for customization.
 A useful feature if you’re using headphones when sleeping is Bluetooth compatibility.

 And here are the cons:

 Some of the best headphones for sleeping are understandably quite expensive.
-When it comes to your budget, you have to decide whether either audio quality or noise blocking ability is your main priority.
+When it comes to your budget, you have to decide whether either audio quality or noise-blocking ability is your main priority.

 If it’s audio quality, then you’ll definitely end up paying more money.
 As with many of their other products, Bose noise-cancelling headphones can set you back a few hundred dollars, although they will do a pretty good job.